The relative class number one problem for function fields, I: Abstract

 \section{Abstract}

-We classify finite extensions of function fields (of curves over finite fields) with the same class number, except when both curves have base field $\FF_2$ and genus $>1$.
-In this case, we show that the zeta functions of the curves form one of 208 explicit pairs, and find 64 examples of cyclic extensions; the list is provably complete except if the base curve has genus 6 or 7 or if the extension is noncyclic.
-These cases will be resolved in subsequent papers.
+We reduce the classification of finite extensions of function fields (of curves over finite fields) with the same class number to a finite computation; complete this computation in all cases except when both curves have base field $\FF_2$ and genus $>1$; and give a conjectural answer in the remaining cases.
+The conjecture will be resolved in subsequent papers.